 TOM Group does not operate in an environmentally sensitive business and is predominantly service-oriented.
 However, the Group acknowledges that addressing environmental issues is a collective responsibility shared by every member of the community.
-To enhance its operational efficiencies and reduce the impact of its business on environment, the Group embraces the "Reduce, Reuse & Recycle" philosophy and applies at every stage of its operations to minimise all types of waste, including general waste, production waste, electronic waste, regulated air emissions, and wastewater.
+To enhance its operational efficiencies and reduce the impact of its business on environment, the Group embraces the "Reduce, Reuse & Recycle" philosophy and applies to its operations with a view to minimise all types of waste, including general waste, production waste, electronic waste, regulated air emissions, and wastewater.